 The most iconic structure at Chichén Itzá is the grandiose step-pyramid known as El Castillo [The Castle].
-The temple, built on top of an older structure sometime between the 8th and 12th century, is dedicated to Kukulcán – the plumed serpent deity of the Maya, closely related to the Aztec Quetzalcoatl.
-The pyramid consists of a series of square terraces with stairways up each of the four sides to the temple on top.
-At the base of the balustrades of the northern staircase are carved heads of Kukulcán.
-There is a second pyramid inside the Kukulcán pyramid.
-The temple at the top of the inner pyramid contains a red throne carved in a shape of a jaguar and encrusted with jade; also lying behind the screen is a Chacmool – a Maya sacrificial stone sculpture depicting a reclining figure with a dish on its stomach.
-The pyramid was designed to achieve a sophisticated acoustic effect: a hand clap in front of the staircase near the base of the pyramid is rewarded with the chirping echo, a message from the god Kukulcán.
-Climbing the pyramid and visiting the sanctuaries is not allowed.
+This temple, constructed atop an older structure sometime between the 8th and 12th century, is dedicated to Kukulcán, the revered plumed serpent deity of the Maya who bears a close connection to the Aztec Quetzalcoatl.
+The pyramid is composed of a series of square terraces with stairways on each of its four sides, leading to the temple located at the top.
+Adorning the balustrades of the northern staircase are intricately carved heads depicting Kukulcán.
+Interestingly, within the visible pyramid, there is a second pyramid.
+The temple atop the pyramid houses a remarkable red throne carved in the shape of a jaguar and encrusted with jade.
+Behind a screen, one can find a Chacmool – a Maya sacrificial stone sculpture portraying a reclining figure with a dish on its stomach.
+Notably, the pyramid was designed to achieve a sophisticated acoustic effect.
+Clapping one’s hands in front of the staircase near the base of the pyramid rewards visitors with a chirping echo, considered a divine message from the god Kukulcán.
+Please note that climbing the pyramid and entering the sanctuaries is not allowed.

-There are four principal groups of buildings to visit, the Cobá Group, Group D, Macanxoc Group, and Nohoch Mul Group.
-The most prominent structure of the Cobá Group is a huge pyramid known as La Iglesia [The Church].
-In front of the staircase near the base of the structure is the upper fragment of a stela with a circular masonry altar in front and two square altars a few meters to the west.
-The site is still venerated by some local Mayas.
-They say that they see in the stela the representation of the virgin Colebí.
-They make offerings here, light candles, and pray for a good harvest and luck in the hunt.
-An impressive Juego de Pelota [Ball Court], one among the several found on the site, is also part of this group.
-It has two interesting ball court markers embedded in the playing field, one featuring a jaguar and the other a skull.
+There are four main groups of buildings to explore, the Cobá Group, Macanxoc Group, Group D, and Nohoch Mul Group.
+The most prominent structure within the Cobá Group is a massive pyramid known as La Iglesia [The Church].
+Adjacent to the base of the staircase, visitors can find the upper fragment of a stela accompanied by a circular masonry altar and two square altars located a few meters to the west.
+The site holds significant reverence among local Mayas, who perceive the stela as a representation of the virgin Colebí.
+They make offerings here, light candles, and pray for a fruitful harvest and luck in their hunt.
+Another notable feature in this group is the impressive Juego de Pelota [Ball Court], one of several found throughout the site.
+It includes two interesting ball court markers embedded in the playing field: one featuring a jaguar and the other displaying a skull.